paulcosmos/new-world-template/content/reviews/review-1.md

 location:
 ---

 Very pleased with the fencing that Jay, Dianne and team provided us.
 Also with the removal of the sheds and the base ready for the new shed.
-We are hoping to use Bees again for further work in the back garden
+We are hoping to use {{<company>}} again for further work in the back garden.